Max Verstappen: Red Bull driver admits Spanish GP collision with Mercedes' George Russell was 'a mistake'

 Verstappen, whose title bid is now all but over after he fell 49 points behind championship leader Lando Norris following the Sao Paulo Grand Prix on Sunday, brought up the Barcelona incident as he reflected on his campaign during the Interlagos weekend.

-Verstappen told Dutch broadcaster Viaplay: "The only point of criticism is obviously Barcelona.
+Verstappen told broadcaster Viaplay: "The only point of criticism is obviously Barcelona.

 "That move itself - and the entire incident - was not good, but that's also because I care a lot.
 I could have thought, 'this car isn't working anyway, so I let it go'.